scalabli/quo/README.md

 Quo is making headway towards composing speedy and orderly CLI applications while forestalling any disappointments brought about by the failure to execute a CLI API.
 Simple to code, easy to learn, and does not come with needless baggage.

+## Compatibility
+Quo works flawlessly  with Linux, OSX, and Windows.
 Quo requires Python `3.8` or later.